jmp-xien/TopDeck/README.md

+# TopDeck FreeBSD Container/Jail Administration Panel

-# TopDeck is provided under the Mozilla Public License Version 2.0
-# All other included code and work is provided under their respective License
+provided under the Mozilla Public License Version 2.0 All other included code and work is provided under their respective License

-#
-# TopDeck written by jmp_xien:
+TopDeck written by jmp_xien:
-# github.com/jmp_xien
+github.com/jmp_xien

 TopDeck: